 Tamir Schwartz - Guest Entrepreneur

-Tamir's daughter is in the 2nd grade, and he visited the school for the second year in a row to tell the students about entrepreneurship.
+Tamir's daughter is in the 2nd grade, and he came the school for the second year to tell the students about entrepreneurship.

 Tamir told the students about turning a difficulty into an opportunity, and how he started a project with his partners.
 They turned the Real Estate crisis into an opportunity and established an online board.

 He spoke about how the project failed, and how this did not break his spirit.
 Today he is working and developing a new project.

 Tamir believes that the entrepreneur doesn't encounter difficulties, but obstacles, and he can overcome them.